Skip to Main Content

 Image of a hawk in a taxi cab

-Another quick way to check information is to see if other outlets (maybe ones we have heard of before and recognize to be reliable) are giving similar information.
+We're going to learn a quick way to check information, to see if other outlets (maybe ones we have heard of before and recognize to be reliable) are giving similar information.

 Do Now: